PieGuy314/RTL88x2BU-ARM64-Driver/README.md

 sudo modprobe 88x2bu
 ```

-Shutdown, plug in your adaptor and check it's there using 'iw list' and 'ip addr'.
+Shutdown, plug in your adaptor, power up and check the adaptor is recognised using 'iw list' and 'ip addr'.

 Driver will be automatically recomplied each time a new kernel is installed.